rubyonjets/jets/docs/_docs/upgrading.md

 ### 1.3.0

 * Use of Official AWS Ruby Support.
 * Project gems are built as a Lambda Layer, removing the need to lazy load the gems.
 The `config.ruby.lazy_load` option has been removed.
-You can use the `jets upgrade:v1` to automatically remove the option from your config files.
+You can use the `jets upgrade` to automatically remove the option from your config files.

 ### 1.2.0